-Our markets are evolving and our new strategic plan, Sunbelt 3.0, will take us into ever more markets, both by geography and function.
-Construction will likely remain our biggest market in terms of the equipment required but non-construction continues to expand massively as we service new markets through the amplification of our Specialty business.
+Our markets continue to evolve and our strategic plan, Sunbelt 3.0, is taking us into ever more markets, both by geography and function.
+Construction will likely remain our largest market in terms of the equipment required, particularly given the 2021 US infrastructure bill, but non-construction continues to expand rapidly as we service new markets through the amplification of our Specialty businesses.

-The US continues to be our largest market and we see good growth in our newest market, Canada.
-The UK, which is a more mature rental market, is a more subdued environment than North America but our actions to realign the business for the future with a simplification of the go-to-market message and leveraging cross-selling opportunities across the platform are already bearing fruit.
-We are excited by the future prospects for the UK business.
+The US continues to be our largest market with strong performance and we see good growth in our newest market, Canada.
+The UK, which is a more mature rental market, is a more subdued environment than North America, but our actions to realign the business for the future with a simplification of the go-to-market message and leveraging cross-selling opportunities across the platform, are bearing fruit.
+We are excited by the future prospects for the UK business supplemented by targeted bolt-on acquisitions to develop the business further.
 The US rental market is seven times bigger than the UK and we continue to capitalise on the structural changes in that market, as customers continue to adapt to renting equipment rather than owning it.
-Our Canadian business is smaller than our UK business but has grown rapidly and we are excited by the opportunities we see there.
-We expect the Canadian market to develop in a manner similar to the US, as customers get more accustomed to renting a wider variety of equipment and more familiar with the Availability, Reliability and Ease we deliver.
-Our aim is to continue to grow the business wherever we are in the economic cycle and no matter what unprecedented circumstances we face.
+Our Canadian business is smaller than our UK business but is growing rapidly and we are excited by the opportunities we see there.
+We expect the Canadian market to develop in a manner similar to the US, as customers get more accustomed to renting a wider range of equipment and more familiar with the Availability, Reliability and Ease we deliver.
+Our aim is to continue to grow the business wherever we are in the economic cycle and no matter what circumstances we face.

 The breadth of our markets

 Our markets continue to broaden, in terms of geography, range of equipment rented and the applications for which our equipment is used.
 Our end markets are increasingly diverse and we are seeing the power of cross-selling between General Tool and Specialty.
-The "markets we service" shows the growing diversity of end markets that are using our equipment more and more.
+The graphic detailing the markets we service shows the diversity of the end markets that are using our equipment.
 In many cases, this is the same equipment just used for a different purpose.
-A significant proportion of our fleet was developed originally for the construction industry but is now used in applications varying from film and TV production to putting up Christmas decorations.
+A significant proportion of our fleet was developed originally for the construction industry but is now used in applications varying from film and television production to putting up Christmas decorations.
+Our customers are equally diverse from multi-national organisations to DIYers.
 We are reaching these broadening markets as a result of our scale, advancement of our market cluster strategy and Specialty business evolution - all positioned to give great service to our customers through our corporate mantra, Availability, Reliability and Ease.
 For any one of these markets, there is also a wide range of equipment used.
 Equipment that previously would not have been rented is now part of the rental mix.
 This is particularly the case with the ongoing structural change most noticeable in the US and Canada.

-We are also seeing changes in the length of time that customers hold onto equipment.
-Large projects are longer and rental is now core to these rather than being more ‘top up’ in nature, as it used to be.
-We are also seeing customers holding on to equipment longer to move to the next job or project.
+The length of time that customers rent equipment is also increasing.
+Not only are large projects lasting longer, but rental is now core to these rather than being more ‘top up’ in nature, as it used to be.
+We are also seeing customers renting equipment longer to move to the next job or project.

 Markets we service